Seniatical/IPC/README.md

 ## Your web app would be the same as before except with async and await infront of each function
 ```

+## Using Discord.py?
+For your bot it is recomended you use the async module
+And for your web app you could use any of the clients